gregoryg/tgSEDemoPack/README.md

 # TigerGraph SE Demo Pack Installer v1.2
 ##

-`tgSEDemoPack` - this package contains the content required to populate any TigerGraph instance (local/cloud/tgcloud) with custom SE demo content and/or any of the 26 Starter Kits available on TGCloud.
-The current version provides the following content:
+`tgSEDemoPack` - this package contains the content required to populate any TigerGraph instance (local/cloud/tgcloud).
+The current version includes the following content:

 ## Custom Demos
 ### These demos cover various public datasets (LDBC, TPC, Synthea) and other general purpose TG solutions.